-• Kernel needs to be sure that buffer is a valid address
+- Kernel needs to be sure that buffer is a valid address

+- How to do it?

-- - Can walk appropriate page table entries
+- Can walk appropriate page table entries

+- What could go wrong?

 - Concurrent munmap from another thread

 - Page might be lazy allocated by kernel

+Trick

-Trick • What if we don't do all of this validation? - Looks like kernel had a page fault - Usually REALLY BAD • Idea: set a kernel flag that says we are in copy\to\user If a page fault happens for a user address, don't panic Just handle demand faults - If the page is really bad, write an error code into a register so that it breaks the write loop; check after return
+- What if we don't do all of this validation? - Looks like kernel had a page fault - Usually REALLY BAD - Idea: set a kernel flag that says we are in copy_to_user - If a page fault happens for a user address, don't panic - Just handle demand faults - If the page is really bad, write an error code into a register so that it breaks the write loop; check after return